 Your symptoms may become temporarily worse as your hormones adjust when you first start using this medication.
 For best results, keep using the medication as instructed by your doctor.
 Your condition should eventually improve with continued use of leuprolide.

-While using leuprolide, you may need frequent blood tests at your doctor's office.
-Leuprolide can have long lasting effects on your body.
-You may also need medical tests for a short time after you stop using this medication.
+While using leuprolide, you may need frequent blood tests.
+Leuprolide can have long lasting effects on your body and you may also need medical tests for a short time after you stop using this medicine.